 STATUS Uniform pay increases based on the current Meet and Confer agreement went into effect October 2018.
-On December 23, 2018, City Council authorized the City Manager to enter an Amended Meet and Confer agreement so additional uniform pay increases can go into effect January 2019.
+On December 23, 2018, City Council authorized the City Manager to enter an Amended Meet and Confer agreement for additional uniform pay increases effective in January 2019.